DyssolTEC/Dyssol-open/Documentation/004_development/solver_dae.rst

 	void LoadState()

 Loads last saved state of the solver.
-Should be called in function :ref:`LoadState <label-LoadState>` of the unit.
+Should be called in function :ref:`LoadState <sec.development.api.class_baseunit>` of the unit.

 |